ellcom/InterfaceBuilderLab/Interface Builder.md

-Consider the above layout, to draw this layout using Alignment and Equal Height Constraints would require the following constraints
+Consider the above layout, to draw this layout using Alignment and Equal Height Constraints would require the following:

 1. Equal Heights for each view
 2. A view with a relative height to the Safe Area